Mechanical power transmission is the transfer of power and rotation from one place to another using mechanical elements.

 Mechanical power transmission elements

-In an engineering product design such as automation drives, machinery etc, power transmission and its elements makes it possible to match the power source to its operating environment and condition of the working elements.
+In an engineering product design such as automation drives, machinery, etc, power transmission and its elements make it possible to match the power source to its operating environment and the condition of the working elements.

 Benefits of power transmission elements

 - The elements help to split and distribute the power source to run several mechanisms such as a single motor running multiple conveyor belts.

 - To change rotational speeds

 - Reverse the rotational direction from the motor

 - Converts rotational movement into linear reciprocating motion

 - Shafts & Couplings